EmmanuelM0147/EmmanuelM0147/README.md

 ### Hi there 👋 I'm Emmanuel

 # 💫 About Me:
-I am a Frontend Software Engineer with experience in JavaScript, React.js, and NextJs.
+I am a Software Engineer with experience in JavaScript, React.js, and NextJs.
 I am passionate about problem-solving and delivering scalable solutions.
 I am eager to expand my skills by continuous learning and open to collaboration.
-I have interest in server side tools like Node JS and other DB
+I have interest in server side tools like Node.js and Databases

 ## 🌐 Let's connect on social media: